March 2011. The cupola over the crossing has vanished, almost certainly stolen for its metal - along with every other copper detail on the roofline.

 Architect: Louis Wessbecher, 1895

-This handsome brick Gothic church stands at the intersection of Salisbury and North Florrissant, two blocks west of Hyde Park.
+Vacant since the 1990s, this handsome brick Gothic church stood at the intersection of Salisbury and North Florrissant, two blocks west of Hyde Park.